← Blog/GEO Strategy

 How AI Decides Which Brands to Mention (And the Exact Factors You Can Control)

-This post explains the mechanics of AI brand selection and shows you exactly which factors are within your control.
+This post breaks down the six factors that drive AI brand citations and, specifically, which ones are within your control.

 Factor 1: Frequency of Web-Wide Mentions

-AI systems like ChatGPT, Claude, and Perplexity learn from vast corpora of web content.
-A brand that appears frequently across the open web — in blog posts, reviews, Reddit threads, news articles, comparison guides — is more likely to be "known" to the AI and therefore more likely to be surfaced in answers.
+LLMs learn from large corpora of web content.
+A brand that appears frequently across the open web — in blog posts, reviews, Reddit threads, news coverage, comparison guides — is more likely to be reliably represented in a model's weights and therefore more likely to surface in responses.

 Factor 2: Source Authority

-What you control: Targeting guest posts and PR placements on high-authority sites.
-Seeking coverage in publications your target audience already trusts.
+What you control: Targeting guest posts and PR placements at publications your audience already trusts and reads.
+Wikipedia coverage, if your brand meets notability standards).

 Factor 3: Content Freshness